arielkl9/Cyber-Framework-Python/README.md

 To use the modules in this project, follow these steps:

-1. Clone this repository: `git clone https://github.com/your-username/cyber-security-automation.git`
+1. Clone this repository: `git clone https://github.com/arielkl9/Cyber-Framework-Python.git`

-2. Navigate to the desired module's directory: `cd recon-module`
+2. Navigate to the desired module's directory: `cd Cyber-Framework-Python`

-3. Run the script: `python whois_scan.py`
+3. Run the script: `python framework.py`

 4. Follow the instructions provided by the script to perform the desired task.

-## Contribution

-Contributions to this project are welcome!
-If you have any ideas, suggestions, or improvements, feel free to create an issue or submit a pull request.
-Please ensure your contributions adhere to the project's coding standards and guidelines.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contact

-For questions, feedback, or collaborations, you can reach out to the project maintainers:

-- Your Name (your.email@example.com)
-- Co-Maintainer Name (co.maintainer@example.com)

-Happy automating and securing!